Princess047/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -script 13 prints solution to task 13
 -script 14 for task 14
--script 15 to Display the number of lines that contain the pattern “bin” in the file /etc/passwd -script 16 Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd -script 17 Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+-script 15 to Display the number of lines that contain the pattern “bin” in the file /etc/passwd -script 16 Displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd -script 17 Displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+-script 18 is Displays all lines of the file /etc/ssh/sshd-config starting with a letter